-The greater the ionization tendency of the metal, the easier it is to oxidize and the more reactive it is.
+The greater the metal’s ionization tendency, the easier it is to oxidize and the more reactive it is.

 Conversely, metals with a low ionization tendency are more likely to be reduced.
-In other words, it tries to exist in metal state.
+In other words, it tries to exist as metal.

 Comparison of reactivity of metals

-If the reaction occurs when a metal is put into an aqueous solution of another metal ion, the reactivity of the inserted metal is more higher than the metal in solution.
+If the reaction occurs when a metal is put into an aqueous solution of another metal ion, the reactivity of the inserted metal is higher than the metal in the solution.

-If the reaction does not occur when the metal is put into an aqueous solution of another metal ion, the reactivity of the inserted metal is more lower than the metal in solution.
+If the reaction does not occur when the metal is put into an aqueous solution of another metal ion, the reactivity of the inserted metal is lower than the metal in the solution.